simplex-chat/simplex-chat/blog/20230523-simplex-chat-v5-1-message-reactions-self-destruct-passcode.md

 Since [v4.4](./20230103-simplex-chat-v4.4-disappearing-messages.md#disappearing-messages) disappearing messages were only configurable for the whole conversation, with a limited choice of allowed times between 30 seconds and 1 month.

 This version allows to configure the time for messages to disappear more granularly, in the range from 1 second to 3 months.
-You can also set a different time to disappear when you send the message (hold send button), as long as disappearing messages are enabled in the conversation.
+You can also set a different time to disappear when you send the message (hold the Send button), as long as disappearing messages are enabled in the conversation.

 ### Message editing history